iterative/dvc.org/content/docs/dvclive/get-started.md

 # Get Started

-DVCLive is a Python library for logging machine learning metrics and other metadata in simple file formats, which is fully compatible with DVC.
+DVCLive is a Python library for logging machine learning parameters, metrics and other metadata in simple file formats, which is fully compatible with DVC.

 <admon type="tip">